-Fukuoka has an international airport, a Shinkansen (bullet train) station and a port that is just a short trip from South Korea and China.
+Fukuoka has an international airport, a Shinkansen (bullet train) station and a port that is just a short trip away from South Korea and China.
 It is easy to get here, so please come and see it for yourself!
-The city is big enough to offer you all the best of Japan, but it is also small and compact enough to make your stay cheaper, safer and easier than Japan’s larger cities.
-Transportation within and around the city is very convenient, and most attractions can be reached on foot or by bicycle.
+The city is big enough to offer you all the best of Japan, while at the same time being small and compact enough to make your stay cheaper, safer and easier than Japan’s larger cities.
+Transportation within and around the city is very convenient and most attractions can be reached on foot or by bicycle.
 In addition, its four distinctive seasons and similar climatic conditions to Southern Europe make this area a nice place to travel to all year round.

-food lovers dream!
-The pork soup ramen sold at street vendors is famous all over Japan, and Fukuoka can offer you a huge variety of the best food in Japan.
-Fukuoka is also a sporting city and home to one of the most exciting baseball stadiums in Japan.
-In contrast to its modernity, you can glimpse old Japan in Fukuoka’s castle walls, shrines and temples.
-People flock to the castle and the surrounding parks in the cherry blossom season, and Fukuoka hosts some of Japan’s biggest traditional festivals.
+The city itself has a modern flair with lots of shopping facilities.
+The young and fashionable population as well as the fun and exciting restaurant and bar scene ensure enjoyable weekends.
+This city is a food lover’s dream!
+The Pork Soup Ramen sold at street vendors is famous all over Japan, and Fukuoka can offer you a huge variety of the best food in Japan.
+Fukuoka is also a sports-loving city and home to one of the most exciting baseball stadiums in Japan.
+In contrast to its modernity, you can get a glimpse of old Japan within Fukuoka’s castle walls, at shrines as well as temples.
+People flock to the castle and the surrounding parks during the cherry blossom season.
+Fukuoka is also the host of some of Japan’s biggest traditional festivals.
 Come have the most unique and exciting experience of your life in Fukuoka!